PSMusicalRoc/RocLogger/README.md

 ## Installation

-Installation is very simple: simply merge the include folder with your current include folder, and you're done!
+Installation is very simple:
+1) Clone the repo into a folder in your project.
+2) Include the premake script in your main premake script.
+3) Profit.